 Crimea SOS

-Besides, politically motivated criminal cases are accompanied by numerous procedural violations, particularly, violations of the right to a fair trial.
+Moreover, politically motivated criminal cases are accompanied by numerous procedural violations, particularly violations of the right to a fair trial.
 Many Crimean political prisoners are also illegally transferred to the territory of the Russian Federation, also a grave breach of international humanitarian law and a war crime.

 The human rights lawyers report that illegal “judges” play an essential role in the unlawful imprisonment of the citizens of Ukraine in the temporarily occupied Crimea.
 By delivering a biased verdict “in the name of the Russian Federation”, the “judges” are directly involved in a number of violations of international law.